 "Do you want to stay the night?
 My spare bedroom is available you know."

 He smiled and opened his eyes.
-He touched briefly one of her hand in his shoulders still, before raising from his seat.
+He touched briefly one of her hand in his shoulders still, before rising from his seat.

 "Although tantalizing, I am afraid I have to decline.
 Important business tomorrow.
 I have an unavoidable meeting and I'll stay there for probably a week or two.
 Can I count on you to give me a full report when I am back?"